Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 These are the numerical types:
 >Note: a 'literal' is a constant value.

-* IntLiteral: this is a static literal value with infinite precision.
+* IntLiteral: this is a static literal value with infinite precision; compile time calculations can be done with very high precision.
 * FloatLiteral: this is a floating point literal
 * Int
 * Int8, Int16, Int32, Int64